Nandini-Mehrotra/quiz-app/README.md

 2. Answer each question by clicking on one of the multiple-choice options.
 3. Click the "Next Question" button to move on to the next question.
 4. Continue answering questions until the end of the quiz.
-5. At the end to see your score.
+5. At the end to see your personality result.
 6. You can play again and also quit game.

 ## Customization